maomao0007/scheduling-system/README.md

 - **Schedule Management**:
   - View schedules in list or calendar mode
   - Edit and delete schedules directly from the list interface
-  - Create, edit, and delete schedules directly from the calendar interface
+  - Create, edit and delete schedules directly from the calendar interface
   - Manage new shifts and review user leave requests
+  - Review and approve shift exchange requests

 - **User Management**:
   - Modify user access rights